-Professional teachers present lessons in the school classroom Monday, Tuesday, and Thursday.
+Professional teachers present lessons in the school classroom on instruction days.
 Grace Academy teachers choose each piece of curriculum according to classical and Christian distinctives that take students through each subject at an appropriate pace over the course of the academic year.
 On the school classroom days, students benefit from the rigor of a disciplined environment, a range of instruction methods, and social learning opportunities.